ArminShingaki/hello-world/README.md

 # hello-world
 This is for my guide on how to use GitHub.
-Well abou me there is nothing and there is everything both sides are extremes as much as my personality so in other words I am good at everything yet I know nothing.
+Well about me there is nothing and there is everything both sides are extremes as much as my personality so in other words I am good at everything yet I know nothing.